mreyes07/Reyes-94870-Portfolio/README.md

 # Reyes-94870-Portfolio
-Victoriano Reye's Profolio Telling Stories with Data Summer 2020 at Carnegie Mellon University.
+Victoriano Reye’s Profolio Telling Stories with Data Summer 2020 at Carnegie Mellon University.

 # About Me
 My name is Vic, my pronouns are he/him, and I am in the Arts Management Program at Heinz.
 I previously worked at the Thomas Merton Center doing data management.
-I'm currently a volunteer with SistersPGH, Covaid.co, and Pittsburgh Mutual Aid doing case management and fundraising.
-My plans after graduation are to begin working at Allies for Health + Wellbeing, publish comics and video games, and to get a cat.
+I’m currently a volunteer with SistersPGH, Covaid.co, and Pittsburgh Mutual Aid doing case management and fundraising.
+My plans after graduation are to find a job in the social service sector, publish comics, and get a cat.

 # What I Hope To Learn
-I don't have much formal teaching on data visualization so I am excited to learn most anything since it is pretty new to me.
+I don’t have much formal teaching on data visualization so it is all pretty new to me.
 I mostly hope to learn better design techniques for communicating complex information as well as simple data visualization software techniques.

 # Portfolio
-*Assignment: Visualizing Government Debt*
+<em>Assignment: Visualizing Government Debt<em>

 All these charts use the same data from OECD.org which has the debt-to-GDP ratio of countries all over the world over time.
-The debt-to-GDP ratio is described on the website as "Debt is calculated as the sum of the following liability categories (as applicable): currency and deposits; debt securities, loans; insurance, pensions and standardised guarantee schemes, and other accounts payable."
-Some data is missing for some years inlcuding 2019 in which some has not been collected yet.
-Despite all charts using the same data, the three charts bellow comunicate diffrent things and have diffrent uses.
+The debt-to-GDP ratio is described on the website as “Debt is calculated as the sum of the following liability categories (as applicable): currency and deposits; debt securities, loans; insurance, pensions and standardised guarantee schemes, and other accounts payable.”
+Data is missing for some years including 2019.

-As shown in the Visual Vocabulary document from FT graphic, bar graphs comunicate a ranking.
-In this case the ranking is of countries have the most debt.
-This chart is the esiest to understand of the three.
-It gives us a clear line up and uses a simple color palet with enough contrast to clearly see diffrent elements.
-The list of countries is hard to read because it is slanted and cramped but, the mouse over tabs clear up information so this didn't confuse me too much.
+Despite all charts using the same data, the three charts below communicate different things and have different uses.
+As shown in the Visual Vocabulary document from FT graphic, bar graphs communicate a ranking.
+In this case the ranking is of countries that have the most debt.
+This chart is the easiest to understand of the three.
+It gives us a clear line up and uses a simple color palette with enough contrast to clearly see different elements.
+The list of countries is hard to read because it is slanted and cramped but, the mouse over tabs clear up information so this didn’t confuse me too much.
 <iframe src="https://data.oecd.org/chart/61Ls" width="950" height="713" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/61Ls" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2015</a></iframe>

 The secound chart is the hardest to read for me.
 It is a complilation of multiple charts smushed into one.
 It is useful in giving a picture of the paterns of each countires debt.
 It is also taking the extra step from the firt graph and comunicating debt overtime.
 It is hard to get a hold of at fist but, it is comunicating a lot of information and is the best at ephisizing the each indevidual countries debt and probably would be best for predicting the future debt of a country.
 However, it would be hard to read if you wented to compare countries two eachother for a given year, like done in the first graph.